afindlay/mozillians-ldap/docs/ldap-design.rst

 As far as possible, the LDAP design avoids creating new attributes - particularly attributes specific to individual remote services (bugzilla, twitter, etc)

-Later releases need an expandable store for servicename:ID tuples.
+An expandable store for servicename:ID tuples was also introduced for Release 1.0 but in that release it was only used for the Mozilla IRC Nick.
-These will be implemented as entries beneath the main user entry.
+This store is implemented as entries beneath the main user entry.

 The *Privacy Release* needs the ability for each user to control the visibility of each item of data individually.